 Meetings

 I will have arranged for weekly meetings with Drs.
-Ricker and Tulpan on Wednesday afternoons at 1:30pm for the duration of the project when possible (other means of communication may be used when schedules do not allow for an in-person meeting).
+Ricker and Tulpan on Wednesday afternoons at 1:30pm for the duration of the project when possible (alternative means of communication will be used when schedules do not allow for an online in-person meeting).